chopsushi206/HoriseonCodeRefractor/README.md

 ## Objectives

-The project was to to take an existing repositorty refractor the code, as well as use semantic HTML tags while considering accessibility.
+The project was to to take an existing repository refractor the code, as well as use semantic HTML tags while considering accessibility.